Campo dei Fiori for the Ladies

 a delicate design on resistant lambskin leather

 The Campo dei Fiori designer Italian leather handbags are made from 100% genuine lambskin leather which is exceptionally soft and lightweight.
-The delicate pastel colors of rose, blue, saffron, green and purple have been digitally printed onto this resistant, yet feather light, Italian leather to create a fresh and fragrant flower bouquet, reminiscent of spring in Italy.
+The delicate pastel colors of rose, cornflower, saffron, sage and violet have been digitally printed onto this resistant Italian leather to create a delicately sweet flower bouquet, reminiscent of the flower markets in Italy.